MonkYU/TaskPaper-Atom-One-Dark/README.md

 ## RELEASE NOTES

+**2018-10-07:**

+*It's been awhile!
+Note: this is just a quick maintenance fix while I'm preparing to release a new Light/Dark version compatible with MacOS Mojave and TaskPaper 3.8.
+It's going to be much improved, I've learned a lot re design/coding since 2016!*

+- fixed all font sizes to dynamically resize with user's zoom scaling setting.
+- brought up the opacity and size of notes and done tasks/tags.
+Either I'm not sure what we were thinking before or my eyes are getting older...I suspect both!

 **2016-09-03:**

 - Commented out the custom font-family by default.
 [I'm enamored lately with **San Francisco** for prose (current TP default) and [**Hack**](http://sourcefoundry.org/hack/) for code.]
 You can easily insert your current favourite typeface on line 2 and remove //comment.